What are altcoins? Definition

 Stablecoin

-A stablecoin is a cryptocurrency whose value is pegged to the value of another asset, usually the U.S. dollar.
+A stablecoin is a cryptocurrency whose value is pegged to the value of another asset, usually the US dollar.
 Stablecoins track the underlying asset and attempt to maintain the price of the coin relative to the currency.
 Typically, stablecoins are backed by assets such as real dollars (though usually bonds and other assets) that provide the stablecoins with their real-world monetary base.
 Examples of stablecoins are Tether and USD Coin.

 Despite their moniker, stablecoins are sometimes unstable.
 TerraUSD, a dollar-pegged stablecoin, made headlines in May 2022 when it fell to a few cents per dollar.
 The coin's automatic stabilizer was unable to keep up with orders from traders who wished to sell their positions.